department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/fully-developed-claim-alt.md

 * Request relevant records that you identify and authorize us to get from a federal facility, like a VA medical center
 * Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim
 * Make every reasonable effort to request relevant records that you authorize us to get that aren’t at a federal facility.
-These may include records from state or local governments, documents from a private doctor, hospital records, or records from current or former employers.
+These may include records from state or local governments, documents from a private doctor or hospital, or records from current or former employers.

 </div>
 </li>